monome/docs/norns/wifi-files.md

   IdentityFile ~/.ssh/id_rsa
 ```

 The `Host *` section assumes macOS and that one followed the Github instructions above.
 This configures `ssh` to use the `~/.ssh/id_rsa` for all connections.
-Change `id_ras` if you used a different name.
+Change `id_rsa` if you used a different name.

 Restart your terminal for the changs to take affect.
 Now run `ssh-copy-id norns`.
-YOu should see output similar to this and be prompted for a password:
+You should see output similar to this and be prompted for a password:

 ```
 mbp@mbp.local /Users/mbp